Brian Brady, President

 Josh Prudowsky was born and raised in Chicago.
 He received his Masters in Public Health from the University of Illinois at Chicago.
 For nearly 15 years, Josh has blended his extensive community and youth development programmatic fluency with his public health academic background to improve the well-being of young people.

-Josh currently serves as the Chief of Special Projects at Mikva Challenge.
+Josh is the Chief Program Officer and oversees all of Mikva's school based and direct service youth programs.
 In addition, Josh is a lecturer at the University of Illinois at Chicago, School of Public Health.
 Having learned from personal experience, the power of active self-directed learning, Josh has a great deal of passion for creating the same learning opportunities for young people and looks forward to cultivating the next generation of activists, educators and political leaders.

 Fun Fact: Jorge loves writing poetry.

 Jorge comes to Mikva Challenge with a Political Science background and a strong passion for education equality.
-As a program manager, he works with students in Peace and Leadership Councils to help them become more engaged in their schools, communities, and government.
-Jorge has worked with non-profits such as Enlace Chicago and Little Village Environmental Justice Organization; this prior work with community organizations has helped him bring a community organizing perspective to his work at Mikva.
+Jorge helped managed the Peace And Leadership Council program to help students become more engaged in their schools, communities, and government.
+Jorge is currently the director of the Teen Health Council.
+He has previosly worked with non-profits such as Enlace Chicago and Little Village Environmental Justice Organization; this prior work with community organizations has helped him bring a community organizing perspective to his work at Mikva.
+He's also a Mikva alumnus and brings back many of his own experiences to the students in his Council.

 Ken Porter, Elections Program Coordinator